crunchysteve/EdgieD/README.md

 **ALERT** - It's been brougfht to my attention that, in an incremental update earlier this year, EdgieD stopped working as multi object code and now only works as a "singleton."
 Finding this bug is taxing my limited skill.
 Yeah, that's how we learn I guess, meanwhile, I feel obbliged to recommend people use [Bounce2](https://github.com/thomasfredericks/Bounce2), [Bugtton](https://github.com/sakabug/Bugtton) or similar.
 My apologies.
 As an amateur and self taught coder, I can't promise a repair will be quick.
 Hopefully I can get my head around this monster I've created.

+I'm also not too proud to ask for help.
+If anybody can see what I've done wrong and explain it for a "bear of little brain" I will be eternally grateful, even if, like John Cleese's grumpy centurian, you make me write it out 100 times before dawn...

+Apologies,
+Crunchy

 ---

 ## Quick Install